-The history of the Paleolithic ketogenic diet
+The history of the Paleolithic Ketogenic Diet

 The reproduction of the Stone Age diet as the basic idea behind Paleolithic nutrition appeared first in gastroenterologist Walter L. Voegtlin’s book (Voegtlin, 1975).
 In his ambitious work of theoretical and practical bases, Voegtlin states that an animal meat-fat diet is considered to be the only diet that is a perfect fit for the physiological functioning of people.
 Voegtlin also states that raw vegetables should be completely excluded, and fermented vegetables can be eaten in moderation, while eating fruits is only acceptable if eaten in small amounts and not regularly.
 Nora Gedgaudas’s book, which integrates the latest scientific advances, also argues in favor of the animal fat-based Paleolithic diet (Gedgaudas, 2011).

-Contents that are novel and relevant are usually protected by patent rights.
-The paleolithic ketogenic diet, as a medical tool, is however not patentable according to the law, given that this is generally not permitted for the curative methods to the human body.
-We are not sponsored by any companies with business activity.
-We do neither want to get engaged with any market players in the future.
+Patent rights usually protect contents that are novel and relevant.
+The Paleolithic Ketogenic Diet, as a medical tool, is however not patentable according to the law, given that this is generally not permitted for curative methods to the human body.
+We are not sponsored by companies or businesses, nor do we want to get engaged with any market players in the future.

 Zsófia Clemens, PhD